DSS can work with container engines in three ways:

 - The entirety of a DSS design or automation node can run as a Docker container.
 For more details, see Running DSS as a Docker container.

 In general, running Dataiku DSS as a container (either by running Docker directly, or through Kubernetes) is incompatible with the ability to leverage containers as a processing engine.

-DSS can run certain kinds of processes in containers, either directly against one or several Docker daemons, or by scheduling the containers in DSS.
+DSS can run certain kinds of processes in Kubernetes.
 These processes include the following:

 - Python and R recipes

 - Plugin-provided recipes that are written in Python or R

 - Initial training of in-memory machine learning models (when using the “in-memory” engine, see In-memory Python (Scikit-learn / XGBoost))

 - Scoring of in-memory machine learning models when NOT using the “Optimized engine” (see Scoring engines).
 The optimized engine can run on Spark.

 Running DSS processes in containers provides several key advantages, namely: